CSB-SUDA/NetSDR/README.md

 DPI <- read.csv("prd_dti_score.csv")
 runROC(pred_DPI=DPI)
 ```
 The parameter _pred_DPI_ of function `runROC` is a data frame contains DPIs and their ps.
-It perform ROC analysis for different ps cut-off in sequence and returns their AUCs.
+It perform the ROC analysis for different ps cut-off in sequence and returns their AUCs.

 > ***Note:*** _For more detailed information about each function, please refer to the function comments in the respective script._